chase-mack/ts-api-boilerplate/README.md

 │   ├── controllers             // business logic goes here. services may be added if needed │   │   └── testController.ts
 │   ├── models
+│   │   └── testSchema.ts      // this is what Mongoose uses to choose collection within specified database
-│   │   └── testModel.ts        // models are created with mongoose.model()
+│   │   └── testModel.ts       // this is an interface used to perform business logic on data
 │   ├── routes
 │   │   ├── not_found.ts        // this is a catch-all for bad URLs
 │   │   └── test_routes.ts